AnsgarNell/Sudoku-solving-with-Evolutionary-Computing/README.md

 algorithm.
 Tournament selection is dismissed because there is no problem to have knowledge of the entire population.

-3.6 Replacement {.Subsection}
+3.6 Replacement
 ---------------

 For survival selection, elitism will be used to preserve the current fittest members, but any other individual will be replaced by the offspring using age-based replacement.

-4 Parameters {.Section}
+4 Parameters
 ============

-4.1 Mutation rate, dynamic vs. fixed {.Subsection}
+4.1 Mutation rate, dynamic vs. fixed
 ------------------------------------

 Tests have been made to determine if a dynamic mutation rate (MR)